-&lt;sup>29 For example, Commerce Commission, Establishing the Qualified Revenue Framework for the Telecommunications Development Levy, 19 October 2012, para 77-97.
+29 For example, Commerce Commission, Establishing the Qualified Revenue Framework for the Telecommunications Development Levy, 19 October 2012, para 77-97.

-&lt;sup>30 Bundling refers to a situation where two or more goods are sold together.
+Bundling refers to a situation where two or more goods are sold together.
 Most cases that we deal with in the TDL are mixed bundling, which is where components of the bundle are available on a standalone basis and available in a bundle.
 This was noted in Vodafone's submission on the 2011/12 LAD, Submission on draft liability allocation determination for the TDL, 5 June 2013, page 1.

-65. Treating the cost of the bundled non-telecommunications goods as costs of sale of the telecommunications services, would disadvantage QLPs that sold bundles, including those who gave away free devices (eg, handsets) compared to those who did not offer bundles.
+- 64. If telecommunications goods and services and non-telecommunications goods and services are sold by a QLP in a bundle, the qualified revenue calculation needs to subtract the value of the non-telecommunications goods and services. - 65.
+Treating the cost of the bundled non-telecommunications goods as costs of sale of the telecommunications services, would disadvantage QLPs that sold bundles, including those who gave away free devices (eg, handsets) compared to those who did not offer bundles.